 - Click in the Process Name field and type in the name of the new process.

-- Click in the Number of Stages drop-down list and select the number of stages that will be available in the process.
+- Click in the Number of Stages drop-down list and select the number of stages available in the process.

 - Click in the Stage Name field, and enter the name of the first stage.
 This is the name that users will see on the stage-gate process diagram.
 The Stage field will get automatically filled by the stage name.

-- Click in the Approval Workflow drop-down list, and select the approval workflow that will be triggered when the process is in this stage.
+- Click in the Approval Workflow drop-down list, and select the approval workflow triggered when the process is in this stage.
 The approval states configured for the workflow will display below this field.

 - Click in the Stages Available drop-down field, and select what stage the process will move into if the current stage is approved.